navikt/bidrag-git/README.md

 Versjon      | Endringstype      | Beskrivelse
 -------------|-------------------|------------
-v2-git.      | Endret.           | `git-commit`: push without sed communication with file system v1.0.2-maven | Endret            | `maven-verify-dependencies`: ommit " when doing logging with the echo command v1-git       | Endret            | `git-tag`: ommit " when doing logging with the echo command v1-git       | Endret            | `git-tag-n-commit-mvn-deploy`: ommit " when doing logging with the echo command
+v2-git       | Endret            | `git-commit`: push without sed communication with file system v1.0.2-maven | Endret            | `maven-verify-dependencies`: ommit " when doing logging with the echo command v1-git       | Endret            | `git-tag`: ommit " when doing logging with the echo command v1-git       | Endret            | `git-tag-n-commit-mvn-deploy`: ommit " when doing logging with the echo command